-- Apply CAA fungicides preferably in a preventive manner - Apply a maximum of 50% of the total number of intended applications for late blight control - Alternation with fungicides having other modes of action is recommended in spray programs For more detailed product recommendations refer to the use guidelines published by the respective CAA manufacturers.
+- CAA fungicides must be used in mixtures, with not more than 2 consecutive applications - In case mixtures cannot be applied for regulatory reasons, apply CAA fungicide in strict alternation For more detailed product recommendations refer to the use guidelines published by the respective CAA manufacturers.
 3.3.
 CAA - Pseudoperonospora cubensis - Downy mildew of cucurbits Pseudoperonospora cubensis is classified by FRAC as a high-risk pathogen.
 Use Recommendations: